REC Silicon ASA - Mandatory Notification of Trade

+Ragnhild Wiborg is board member and primary insider in REC Silicon ASA.

-After the transaction, Mr. Torvund has a total holding of 1,631,486 shares in REC Silicon ASA.
+After the transaction, Ragnhild Wiborg controls a total of 65,000 shares in th Company.

 This information is subject to the disclosure requirements pursuant to section 5-12 of the Norwegian Securities Trading Act.

+Ragnhild Wiborg is board member and primary insider in REC Silicon ASA.

-After the transaction, Mr. Torvund has a total holding of 1,631,486 shares in REC Silicon ASA.
+After the transaction, Ragnhild Wiborg controls a total of 65,000 shares in th Company.

 This information is subject to the disclosure requirements pursuant to section 5-12 of the Norwegian Securities Trading Act.